ybs294000/SalaryScope/docs/SRS.md

 ### 2.5 Design and Implementation Constraints

 - The application must run within Streamlit Cloud free-tier memory and compute limits.
-- The full app (`app_resume.py`) and the lite app (`app.py`) must be maintained as separate deployments.
-The lite app is a substantially reduced version — it excludes Resume Analysis, Scenario Analysis, Model Hub, Admin Panel, all 11 financial tools, and the feedback system.
+- The full app (`app_resume.py`) and the lite app (`app-lite.py`) must be maintained as separate deployments.
+The lite app is a substantially reduced version — it excludes Resume Analysis, Scenario Analysis, Model Hub, Admin Panel, HR Tools, all 11 financial tools, and the feedback system.
 It does not depend on spaCy, pdfplumber, or HuggingFace Hub.
 Only `FIREBASE_API_KEY` and `FIREBASE_SERVICE_ACCOUNT` are required secrets for the lite app.
 - All persistent data must be stored in Firebase Firestore; SQLite is not persistent across Streamlit Cloud restarts.
 - All secrets (API keys, Firebase credentials, HuggingFace token) must be managed through Streamlit Cloud secrets and never hardcoded.
 - Model artefacts must be stored in a private HuggingFace dataset repository.